The following questions were submitted by readers like you.

 Q. Who is your favorite author?

 A. I read so much technical information, it’s often hard to break away for pleasure.
 Despite writing mysteries, I have to say my all-time favorite author is Toni Morrison.
-Of her books, I like Sula the best.
-From the start, she has the ability to describe a place as it reflects the people who live there.
-Then she goes for the jugular, using images outsiders see of these people that hide the painful reality.
-Classic Morrison.
+Of her books, I like SULA best.
+Morrison has the ability to describe a place as an extension of the people who live there.
+Then she goes for the jugular, using stereotype images outsiders see rather than the painful reality that lies below the surface.

 Q. I see a photo of Black Mountain on your website.
 Is that the place you write about in your books?